nightrunner91/mvgl-advanced/README.md

 # mvgl-sorting

-Plugin for sorting games list by personal rating on [myvideogamelist.com](https://myvideogamelist.com/)
+Some code for sorting games list by personal rating on [myvideogamelist.com](https://myvideogamelist.com/)

 You will need to install those two plugins for Google Chrome: